-I also have research interests in philosophy of mind and cognitive science.
-In particular, I am interested in theoretical accounts of consciousness and recent developments in the behavioral, cognitive, and neurosciences.
+In philosophy of mind and cognitive science, I am interested in theoretical accounts of consciousness, the phenomenology of agency, and recent developments in the behavioral, cognitive, and neurosciences.
 In Free Will and Consciousness, I explored these issues at great length and defended a variant of the higher-order thought theory of consciousness.
-More recently, I have published papers in the Journal of Consciousness Studies and one in the Routledge Handbook of Consciousness, and elsewhere, on the relationship between consciousness and free will as well as purely theoretical matters in the philosophy of mind.
-I have particular research interests in cognitive neuroscience, the timing of conscious will, and empirical work in psychology and social psychology on automaticity, situationism, and implicit bias.
+More recently, I have published papers in the Journal of Consciousness Studies and one in the Routledge Handbook of Consciousness, and elsewhere, on the relationship between consciousness and free will.
+In 2018, I also published a collection (co-edited with Owen Flanagan on Neuroexistentialism: Meaning, Morals, and Purpose in the Age of Neuroscience (OUP), which explores the practical and existential implications of recent developments in neuroscience.